-late 15c., "to behave or act," from countenance (n.).
-Sense of "to favor, patronize" is from 1560s, from notion of "to look upon with sanction or smiles."
+late 15c., contenauncen, "to behave or act (as if)," from countenance (n.).
+Sense of "to favor, appear friendly to, patronize" is from 1560s, from notion of "to look upon with sanction or smiles."
 Related: Countenanced; countenancing.

 Web design and development by MaoningTech.